 Finally, elderly adults in our care are constantly assessed and monitored to determine if there is a need for an alternative placement or extended care in a nursing home setting.
 In the event a transfer to another healthcare provider is appropriate, Rolling Hills Hospital will work with other service providers, patients, and their families to decide the most effective option for continued treatment.

 The ultimate goal of this program is to stabilize presenting concerns and improve the overall functioning of our patients.
-At Rolling Hills Hospital, we are dedicated to bettering the quality of life for every patient who entrusts us with his or her care.
+At Rolling Hills Hospital in Ada, we are dedicated to bettering the quality of life for every patient who entrusts us with his or her care.